-Longtime popular musician Scott Ricciuti, a Marlborough resident who died in a car crash in April, left behind a legacy of music and a mass of friends wondering what to do next.
+Longtime popular musician Scott Ricciuti, a , left behind a legacy of music and a mass of friends wondering what to do next.
 A fulltime musician, Ricciuti also had many shows lined up in the area.

 John Donovan and Rob Ledoux, seasoned musicians and two of Ricciuti's close friends, agreed to take on the date.
 Billed by the clubowner as a "Scott Ricciuti Memorial," Donovan and Ledoux are obliging by paying tribute.